Table of Contents[Hide][Show]

 If this is your situation, there are a few changes you can make to improve life.
 Putting your dog in a diaper can prevent accidents from happening around the house and feeding a healthy diet can keep stools firm.
 You’ll want to talk with your vet about getting the right amount of fiber and water in your dog’s diet before making any changes.

 Other dogs have a hard time moving and emptying their bowels.
 Their level of communication between the brain and the muscles is more severe than the dogs described above.
-Many times, this is a result of the location of their disorder or spine injury.
+Many times, this is a result of the location of their spine injury.

 These are the dogs who benefit from conditioning and expressing the area.